gengojs/gengojs-default-api/README.md

 ### i18n(arg)

 I18ns the arguments.
 Note: You can change ID for i18n.
-See Configuration.
+See Options.

 **Parameters**